mercari/mercari-engineering-ladder/en/MG6.md

 ## Teamwork
-Resolves conflicts between **companies in development across companies and creates mechanisms to prevent disputes between teams.**
+**Builds mechanisms to prevent disputes between units** such as by resolving conflicts between **companies in developments involving multiple companies.**

-**Encourages engineers both in** their company **and in others to give** constructive feedback and **fosters a culture in which engineers leverage each other’s strengths to help each other grow.**
+**Fosters a culture in which engineers leverage each other's strengths to help each other grow, such as by encouraging engineers both in their company and in others to give constructive feedback.**

 **Trusted by even those in other companies.**
 **Builds trust with a wide range of people both inside and outside of the company and contributes to creating a strong engineering organization through recruiting and other activities.**